kiran94/bookworm/README.md

 > LLM-powered bookmark search engine

-`bookworm` allows you to search your locally stored bookmarks using human language.
+`bookworm` allows you to search from your local browser bookmarks using natural language.
+For times when you have a large collection of bookmarks and you can't quite remember where you put that one website you need at the moment.

 ## Install

 ```bash
 python -m pip install bookworm_genai
 ```

+> [!TIP]
+> If you are using [`uvx`](https://docs.astral.sh/uv/guides/tools/) then you can also just run this:
+> ```bash
+> uvx --from bookworm_genai bookworm --help
+> ```

 ## Usage